Maldives Yacht Charter Guide

 Maldives Yacht Charter and Sailing Vacation Overview, Destinations and Information

 The Maldives holds the record for being the flattest country in the world.
-Over the last century, sea levels have risen about 20 centimetres (8 in); further rises of the ocean could threaten the existence of Maldives so check out our yachts and charter before you miss the chance!
+With clear blue seas and an abundance of white sand beaches, the Maldives are a dream destination so check out our yachts and charter before you miss the chance!

 The barrier reefs of the Islands protect them from the storms and high waves of the Indian Ocean.
 The Indian Ocean has a great affect on the climate of the country by acting as a heat buffer, absorbing, storing and slowly releasing the tropical heat.
 The heat is further mitigated by cool sea breezes.

-The Maldives are are accessible from most of the major European and Asian Airports.
-Countries servicing the Maldives include India, United Kingdom, Sri Lanka, United Arab Emirates, Switzerland, Malaysia, Singapore, France, Germany and Kuwait, Italy and Russia.
+The Maldives is accessible from most of the major European and Asian Airports.
+Countries operating flights to the Maldives include India, United Kingdom, Sri Lanka, United Arab Emirates, Switzerland, Malaysia, Singapore, France, Germany and Kuwait, Italy and Russia.